Six Principles of How I Write My Journal

 There can be several advantages of keeping a private journal:

 - Your writing pad behaves like a psychologist.
 Even if no one will ever read your journal, just writing about your life puts things in proper perspective.
 It's like a .

 - Reading past journal entries teaches you about how much you changed and how you changed.
 Also, you find out that you have worried to much.
 Overall it would reduce your stress levels.

 - There are places you have been and people you have met and some decisions you have made that you would not like to forget many years down the road, because these understanding how your personality can thus far at any point in time can be helpful for knowing how it could develop even further.

-- If you ever want to spend countless hours some time in 2030 telling your kids the exact and glorious story of ‘how I met your mother’ you’d be able to do so.
+- If you ever want to spend countless hours some time in 2030 telling your kids the exact and glorious story of ' ' you'd be able to do so.

 - You might improve your writing skills if you don't have much of them to begin with.

 - It's your auto-biography material, in case you become that magnificent successful person you plan to be (don't we all need ambitions).

 It took a few years to find the best method to sustain a good private journal.
 I'd share you with some interdependent principles that I have garnered from the practice: